ONSdigital/census-rm-qid-batch-runner/README.md

 ### Run in Kubernetes

 #### Prerequisites
-The generate print files script needs a GCS bucket named `<PROJECT_ID>-print-files` in the project GCloud pointing at and bucket get/object create permissions.
+The generate print files script needs a GCS bucket named `<PROJECT_ID>-print-files` in the project, along with get/object create permissions for the qid-batch-runner service account
-To set this up:

-1. Navigate to the storage section in the GCP web UI
-1. Click create bucket and name it `<PROJECT_ID>-print-files`, set the `Default storage class` to `Regional` and then the location to `europe-west2`
-1. In the new bucket, go to the permissions tab and edit the permissions of the `compute@...` service account to include `Storage Legacy Bucket Reader` and `Storage Object Creator`.

 Also needs rabbit and case-processor working in order to generate the print files.